-Driving is an instrumental activity of daily living (ADL) and participation in this activity is an important part of occupational therapy.
+Driving is an instrumental activity of daily living (IADL) and participation in this activity is an important part of occupational therapy.

-Driving is a complex ADL requiring dual tasking, divided attention, rapid processing speed, and executive function.
+Driving is a complex IADL requiring dual tasking, divided attention, rapid processing speed, and executive function.
 Driving is an important part of community re-entry, maintaining socialization, and returning to the previous activity level.

 Outpatient Occupational Therapy Pre-driving and Community Mobility Program